jinnic/Interactive-Data-Vis-Spring2024/5_2_horizontal_stacked_graph/README.md

 # Horizontal Stacked Graph
-The goals for this tutorial are:
+The goals for this repository are:

 - to understand [stacks](https://d3js.org/d3-shape/stack) and use it with bar graph.
 - Convert vertical graph to horizontal graph diffrence between Simple Stacked Bar Graphs and 100% Stack Bar Graph (https://datavizcatalogue.com/methods/stacked_bar_graph.html).